Warning Labels

 -

-New bill would require warning labels on social media platforms
+California lawmakers push to have warning labels on social media

 -